-- Selection and Enrollment, in which the student and his/her family are offered an interview with the Selection Committee, consisting of the TOPS Program Manager, designee from Office of Disability Services (ODS) and members an interdisciplinary team.
+- Selection and Enrollment, in which the student and his/her family are offered an interview with the Selection Committee.
 Decisions will be made shortly after the interview.

 Please download and review the latest TOPS Application for more detailed information.
 Application for the summer COTA orientation is made available separately.
 The COTA application is only needed for students not applying to the TOPS Program.

 Feel free to contact the Transition Office if you have any questions.

 Currently, TOPS Program fees are $11,022 for the 2017-2018 School Year.
 Tuition and other Ohio State University fees are in addition to the TOPS program fees.
 Please contact the Transition Office for more information.

 Current TOPS students and families have the following financial options: